cazasomb18/LateNight-express-back-end/README.md

 ## 05-12-2019: Questions to Ask
 ### restaurantController:

-	- is only getting the data from the 3rd party API... is the the best practice for having the functionality of users leaving comments on API data?
+	###### Is only getting the data from the 3rd party API... what is the best practice for having the functionality of users leaving comments on API data?
-	- making second API call in restaurantController - googlePlaces fetch followed by googleDetails the second API call depends on the information returns from the first.
+	###### Making second API call in restaurantController - googlePlaces fetch followed by googleDetails; the second API call depends on the information returns from the first.

-	- what are the advantages of storing 3rd partyAPI data into MongoDB?
+	###### What are the advantages of storing 3rd partyAPI data into MongoDB?
-		-- I want users to be able to leave comments on particular documents gathered from the 3rd party API - does this necessitate a mongoDB connection to that API?
+		--I want users to be able to leave comments on particular documents gathered from the 3rd party API - does this necessitate a mongoDB connection to that API?
-		-- I was to leave the possibility for users to be able to save their favorite restaurants to their profile - would this also be a good way to do this?
+		--I was to leave the possibility for users to be able to save their favorite restaurants to their profile - would this also be a good way to do this?

-	- I don't want my 3rd party API data to be editable - I just want it to be sorted according to user fields returned via 3rd party API and have the users to be able to leave comments on API entries - what is the best way to go about this?
+	###### I don't want my 3rd party API data to be editable - I just want it to be sorted according to user fields returned via 3rd party API and have the users to be able to leave comments on
+	API entries - what is the best way to go about this?

-	-- it's sounding more and more like I probably need to create mongoDB entries for the restaurants but what is the most efficient way to do it?
+	###### it's sounding more and more like I probably need to create mongoDB entries for the restaurants
+	 but what is the most efficient way to do it?
 I don't want to have to run a massive query everytime a user logs in...

 ## User Stories